I am a research scientist at

 at

-John Wawrzynek.
-During my PhD, I have worked on building efficient FPGA accelerators for emerging ML applications, HLS-based hardware/software flow, and ML-assisted HLS and CAD flow.
-My thesis focuses on novel design and scheduling techniques for accelerating machine learning algorithms on heterogeneous architecture.
-Prior to UC Berkeley, I received my B.A.Sc. from the University of Toronto, where I worked closely with the
+Sophia Shao.
+During my PhD, I have worked on algorithm-hardware codesign for FPGA accelerators, HLS-based design methodology, and ML/ILP-assisted compiler optimization and hardware DSE techniques.
+My thesis focuses on novel design and scheduling techniques for accelerating deep learning algorithms on heterogeneous architecture.
+Prior to UC Berkeley, I received my B.A.Sc. from the University of Toronto, where I worked with the

 LegUp research group.